adamjohnsnow/catbank-tech-test/README.md

 - Real logging in / authentication not needed for protoypes
 - 'SilverEuros' have 100 'cents' or decimals to 2 places
 - Used $€ as SliverEuro symbol
-- Only very basic styleing added, no dynamic/mobile effort made
+- Only very basic styling added, no dynamic/mobile effort made